idurar/idurar-erp-crm/README.md

 ### May i can use IDURAR for Commercial use :

 - Yes You can use IDURAR for free for personal or Commercial use.

-### May i can customize IDURAR as Saas and provide it to other users ?

-No, you cannot customize IDURAR as a SaaS and provide it to other users , You are not allowed to provide IDURAR software to third parties as a hosted or managed service or as softwase as service (Saas), where the service provides users with access to any substantial set of the features or functionality of this software.

 ### For custom developement service or premium Support :